mweisel/cisco-nxos9kv-vagrant-libvirt/README.md

 ## Debug

-To view the telnet session output for the `expect` task:
+View the telnet session output for the `expect` task:

 ```
 tail -f ~/nxosv-console.explog